What You Need to Know About Your Financial Aid Budget

 The winter session is considered part of your spring semester in terms of charges and financial aid.

 Our office offers the best award possible based on funding availability, information submitted on the FAFSA, and for prospective students, their academic history.
-The FAFSA uses prior tax year information to determine a student's financial aid eligibility.
+UVM does not hold aside funds for award negotiation, or based on award offers received from another college or university.
+The FAFSA uses prior-prior tax year information to determine a student's financial aid eligibility.
 Our office understands that some families may experience significant financial changes from one year to the next.
 In these situations, our office may re-evaluate a financial aid award to more accurately reflect the current financial situation of the family.

 We cannot consider: